The Kissing Booth: Plot

+Noah swears Elle to secrecy when she discovers he has been accepted at Harvard University.

-While fixing Noah's motorcycle, Elle cuts her face.
+While helping Noah fix his motorcycle, Elle cuts her face.
 Lee finds Noah cleaning the wound and accuses him of hurting her.
 When Lee asks Elle if she and Noah are dating, she says they are not.
-After agreeing to tell Lee the truth, Lee walks in on the two of them kissing.
-Furious that Elle has broken the friendship rules, Lee runs to his car, saying their friendship was the one thing his brother never had and that now he has nothing, and driving off.
+After agreeing to tell Lee the truth, he walks in on them kissing.

+Furious that Elle has broken an important friendship rule, Lee runs to his car, saying their friendship was the one thing his brother never had and that now he has nothing; he then drives off.
 Elle lashes out at Noah, blaming him for exposing their relationship, so he leaves on his motorcycle.

-Noah risks not graduating by being absent from school for the next few weeks, and Lee completely ignores Elle.
-Elle sees Lee at the arcade and he invites her to dance with him, and they reconcile.
+Noah risks not graduating by being absent from school for the next few weeks.
+Lee completely ignores Elle.
+Finally, she sees Lee at the arcade, where he invites her to dance with him, and they reconcile.

 Elle goes to prom with Lee and Rachel, whom he is now dating.
 Huge black and white photographs adorn the walls of Memory Lane, a special prom exhibit, including the photos of the kissing booth.
-Noah emerges from the back, asking Elle to the stage and confessing his love for her publicly, but she runs away.
+Noah emerges from the back, asking Elle to the stage and declaring his love for her publicly, but she runs away.
 He apologizes to Lee at home, telling him his feelings for Elle are serious despite the fact he is leaving for Harvard the next day.

 At Elle and Lee's birthday costume party the next day, Elle confesses her love for Noah to Lee.
 He relents, wanting her to be happy and agreeing to help her find Noah.
-Driving Lee's car, Elle shares her feelings for Noah with "Lee", dressed in his Batman costume, only to discover it is Noah in the costume.
+Driving Lee's car, Elle shares her feelings for Noah with "Lee", dressed in his Batman costume, only to discover it is Noah in disguise.

 Elle and Noah spend the following weeks together before he leaves for college.
 Watching him go, she is unsure if their relationship will last, but she knows a part of her heart will always belong to him.